chinmaya-jeet/Lendingclub-casestudy/README.md

 - Thanks to Savan for support

 ## Contact
-Created by [@chinmayajeet], Savan - feel free to contact me!
+Created by [@chinmaya-jeet], Savan - feel free to contact me!

 <!-- Optional -->